vicinityh2020/vicinity-agent/docs/TD.md

-# Thing Descriptions for integrators
+# Thing Descriptions for integrators of IoT infrastructures and Value-added services

 VICINITY Common Thing Description format is based on [W3C Wot Thing Description working draft](https://www.w3.org/TR/wot-thing-description).
 For purposes of VICINITY it was necessary to slightly change it, but we try to follow it (what is quite tricky sometimes,